zosma180/jgloo/README.md

 };
 ```

 With this code the GET route http://localhost:3000/hello will be created and returns a JSON with data "{ message: 'Hello World!' }".
+You are ready to [run the server](#run-the-server) now.

 ---